Being inflexible sucks.

 Position #2: Are Your Hamstrings Tight?

-The hip hinge is another pattern that we must all be able to master.
+The hip hinge is another pattern that you must master.
 It is very similar to a squat, but it measures your hamstring flexibility in conjunction with your hip flexibility.

-Most people think that being able to touch your toes is a good way to measure your hamstring flexibility.
+Many people think that being able to touch their toes is a good way to measure your hamstring flexibility.

 I will show you the correct way to perform this stretch, and it shows you if you are flexible enough to perform hip hinge exercises such as deadlifts.

 Adequate hamstring flexibility is what will allow us to perform one of the most important exercises of all time, the deadlift.

 Deadlifts teach us how to maintain a braced, neutral spine when picking up something heavy from the floor.

 Have you ever seen someone who pulls out their back from lifting everyday objects?
 People often injure themselves in these scenarios because they do not know how to perform a proper deadlift.

 Can You Pass This Hamstring Flexibility Test?